wp-plugins/wp-exit-page-redirect/readme.txt

 1. The settings page.

 == Changelog ==
+= 1.2 =
+* Added the option to show a countdown timer.
+* Added the option to change more text.
+* Added additional options to modify the default settings from a shortcode.
+* Updated some of the default text.

 = 1.1 =
 * Updating meta refresh tag to work better on some websites.
 Fixing typos and updating broken URL's.